plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

 You will need to give both a type signature and definition for the variable `seven`.
 Type `C-c C-l` in Emacs to instruct Agda to re-load.
+See the end of any chapter for help with inputting special Unicode characters introduced in that chapter.

 ## Unpacking the inference rules